nopivnick/itp.nopivnick.com/_posts/2018-11-07-multiples.md

 # Inspiration

-I've always been mesmerized by metal casting in sand.
+I've always been mesmerized by sand casting metal.

-I'm not entirely sure where the fascination comes from but I've been known to binge on episodes of [How It's Made](https://www.sciencechannel.com/tv-shows/how-its-made/) and the images of molten metal pouring into forms made of sand and emerging as solid objects as the sand crumbles away has always made me especially happy.
+I'm not entirely sure where the fascination comes from but I've been known to binge on episodes of [How It's Made](https://www.sciencechannel.com/tv-shows/how-its-made/) and the segments that involve molten metal pouring into forms made of sand then emerging as solid objects as the sand crumbles away has always given me delight.

-Some of it has to do with reusability.
-Each of the fundamental components of the process are reusable: the positive (the shape that's used to make the impression, years ago they were made from wood), the casting sand, the metal itself, reusable all.
+Some part of the interest undoubtedly has to do with reusability which is, I would argue, close kin to repeatability.
+Each of the fundamental components of the process are reusable: the pattern (the shape that's used to make the impression, years ago they were made from wood), the casting sand, the metal itself, reusable all.

 Admittedly, sand casting is a 'creative interpretation' of the repeatability assignment for this week but if you think about it, from a certain perspective, it's sort of a universal jig.